datacenter/ACI-Kubernetes-Visualiser/README.md

 1. Check that all the variables are correctly set for your APIC and K8s cluster.
 2. The Vkaci logging is quite comprehensive and should indicate what has occurred.
+3. The init pod crashes: Ensure the vkaci POD can talk directly with the APIC.

 **The topology graphs are not appearing:**